Tunelisha/Machine_learning_projects/Spam_filter/README.md

 A Target label List was also created with value 1 if message is spam and value 0 if it is not spam by checking for "spam" and "ham" in each emails file's name.

-### **2. Creating Total-Word List**
+### **2. Creating a set of Total-Words**
-A List was created containing all the possible words in the email files without duplicates.
+A Set was created containing all the possible words in the email files without duplicates.
 This List was used for feature extraction.

 ### **3. Feature Extraction Process**
 The next stage was feature extraction.
-A word Count Vector function was created by comparing each word in the Total-word List with the words in each message (list of strings).
+A word Count Vector function was created by comparing each word in the Total-word Set with the words in each message (list of strings).
 If the word exist in the message, the frequecy of such word in the message is returned, else it returns zero.

 ### **4. Training the Classifier**
 Here I used Scikit-learn ML library to train Naive Bayes Classifier.
 The Dataset (The word count vector features and target Label) was split into training data and test data in the ratio 70:30 and the training data was used to train Naive Bayes classifier.
 Naive Bayes classifier is a conventional and very popular method for document classification problem.
 It is a supervised probabilistic classifier based on Bayes theorem assuming independence between every pair of features.